 British English borrows plenty of words and phrases from American English, and vice versa, and this helps to create an even richer array of words and phrases for us to liven up our conversations and writing with.
 It’s fascinating to see American words travel from some of the most unexpected places, and into the mainstream use of people on the other side of the ocean.

-Here we take a look at some of our favourite American words that are typically and explore their meanings.
+Here we take a look at some of our favourite typical American words and explore their meanings.

 No word is more American than cool, and the word has come a long way.
 It’s said to have first appeared in 1930s America as a Black English slang word for fashionable.
 The tenor saxophonist Lester Young is credited with making the word popular in jazz circles, and by the 1950s it was in wide circulation thanks to the success of jazz stars like Miles Davis and his Birth of the Cool.
 Back then it meant a laid back style, or something that was great – even then the word cool was incredibly flexible, and had several meanings.
 Similar words that were popular at the time, like groovy, rad or fly are no longer around in mainstream conversation in the same way, but for some reason cool survived.
 Today it has even more meanings – a person or thing that’s hip or trendy, to be aloof or stand-offish with someone, to be socially adept, to be highly skilled or clever.
 It’s a word that has intrigued linguists for decades, and even today articles appear trying to get to grips with all of the word’s meanings and its rich history.